voidframework/voidframework.github.io/content/doc/web/controller.en.md

 The annotation accepts the following parameters:

-* `method` defines the HTTP method.
+* `method` the HTTP method.
 The default value is `HttpMethod.GET`.
-* `route` defines a route.
+* `route` the route.
 Regular expression with named capturing group can be used.
 The default value is `/`.
-* `name` defines an alias name who can be used with the reverse routing.
+* `name` an alias name who can be used with the reverse routing.
 By default, the value is empty.